 Step 2: Determine your ‘daily calorie needs’.
 Here you will fill in the details about yourself such as your height, weight, age and how many times you can exercise a week.
 You will then be given 3 numbers which are:

 - How many calories do you need daily for weight loss

 - Extreme weight loss

-Step 3: Taking the number, use the ‘nutrient calculator’ and enter your calories and choose ‘moderate’ this is usually a good, average program to follow.
+Step 3: Take the number, use the ‘nutrient calculator’, enter your calories and choose ‘moderate’.
+This is usually a good, average program to follow.
 Fill in the rest of the details and press calculate.
 Your macronutrients will then be delivered.
 You can see how many grams per food group you need in your meals.
 The results will look something like this: